sharat87/gass/README.md

 ## Features

-1. Set all repository secrets, with a single command run.
+1. Set all repository secrets and organisation secrets with a single command run.
-1. Dry run support, that'll only show what will be done, but won't actually do any _write_ API calls.
+1. Dry run support (`--dry`), that'll only show what will be done, but won't actually do any _write_ API calls.
 1. Specify secret values directly as plain text in the YAML file, or give the name of env variable that `gass` will read from.
 1. Configuration file is YAML so anchors and aliases can be used, if needed/interested.
 1. Detects what secrets are being used in the repository's workflows and prevents deleting any secret that's currently being used.